MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Set-TraceSource.md

 ### System.String

-You can pipe a string that contains a name to `Set-TraceSource`.
+You can pipe a string that contains a name to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.Management.Automation.PSTraceSource
+### System.Management.Automation.PSTraceSource

-When you use the **PassThru** parameter, `Set-TraceSource` generates a **System.Management.Automation.PSTraceSource** object representing the trace session.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a **PSTraceSource** object representing the trace session.

 ## NOTES